bank-vaults/bank-vaults.dev/docs/operator/howto-vault-e2e.md

+---
-# Running Vault with external end to end encryption
+title: Running Vault with external end to end encryption
+shortTitle: External encryption
+weight: 10
+---

 This document assumes you have a working Kuberentes cluster which has a:
-* Working install of Vault.
+- Working install of Vault.
-* That you have a working knowledge of Kubernetes.
+- That you have a working knowledge of Kubernetes.
-* A working install of helm
+- A working install of helm
-* A working knowledge of Kubernetes ingress
+- A working knowledge of Kubernetes ingress
-* A valid external (www.example.com) SSL certificate, verified by your provider as a Kubernetes secret.
+- A valid external (www.example.com) SSL certificate, verified by your provider as a Kubernetes secret.

 ## Background